braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/faqs.md

 Typical accuracy is in 20–50m range and best-case accuracy will be in the 5-10m range.
 In rural areas, accuracy may degrade significantly, potentially going up to several kilometers.
 Braze recommends creating geofences with larger radii in rural locations.

-For more information on the accuracy of geofences, refer to [Android](https://developer.android.com/develop/sensors-and-location/location/geofencing) and [iOS](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/LocationAwarenessPG/RegionMonitoring/RegionMonitoring.html#//apple_ref/doc/uid/TP40009497-CH9-SW1).
+For more information on the accuracy of geofences, refer to [Android](https://developer.android.com/develop/sensors-and-location/location/geofencing) and [iOS](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/LocationAwarenessPG/RegionMonitoring/RegionMonitoring.html#//apple_ref/doc/uid/TP40009497-CH9-SW1) documentation.

 ### How do geofences affect battery life?